There are many things to contemplate when it comes to thinking about your home.

 4. Excessive Noise

-Today’s latest products operate more soundlessly than ever.
+Today’s latest products function more soundlessly than ever.
 Often you’ll have to really pay attention to even know when they’re running.
 If noise pollution is important for you, that may be reason enough to upgrade to better equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly turn up the heater to keep things in the house cozy, that should be a major red flag that it’s time to re-evaluate your furnace.
-There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some consideration to your thermostat.
+If you are having to constantly turn up the heater to keep things in the house comfortable, that should be a major red flag that it’s time to re-evaluate your furnace.
+There are several factors that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some consideration to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the temperature.
-Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
+Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
 Improper humidity can even negatively impact wood floors and furniture.
 Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues